 Over the past decade the Grundy has established a reputation as one of the North’s leading centres for contemporary visual art.
 Various ambitious exhibitions explore the relationship between art and popular culture.

-The light programme and expansion of the light collection will help the Grundy become a national centre for artists working in the medium.
+The light programme and collection will help the Grundy become a national centre for artists working in the medium.

 More about Grundy Art Gallery

 Grundy Art Gallery is Blackpool’s art gallery.
 It offers a year round programme of contemporary and visual art exhibitions and events.
 There are solo and group exhibitions together with talks, workshops and educational activities.